-Readers, please enjoy this guest blog post by Phoenix LeFae, author of What Is Remembered Lives.
+Readers, please enjoy this guest blog post by Jack Adam Weber, author of the new Climate Cure.

-Readers, please enjoy this guest blog post by Tomás Prower, author of La Santa Muerte, Queer Magic, and the new Morbid Magic.
+Readers, please enjoy this guest blog post by Lilith Dorsey, author of the new Water Magic.

-Readers, please enjoy this guest blog post by Matthew L. Swayne, author of Haunted World War II and the new Haunted Rails.
+Readers, please enjoy this guest blog post by Madame Pamita, author of the new Book of Candle Magic.

 One of the easiest ways to add a boost of power to your candle spells is by consciously choosing colors that are in alignment with your spell's intention.

 There are several ways that you can incorporate color into your candle magic:

 Color of paper and ink written on a petition paper with your candle spell

 Color of altar cloth where your candle spell is burning